Virginia de' Medici: Mental illness and death

-In 1596, the first signs of madness were manifested in Virginia, who suffered from this condition until her death.
+In 1596, Virginia manifested the first signs of mental illness and suffered from this condition until her death.
 Nevertheless, she coped with her motherly duties with her numerous offspring and showed herself as a clever and far-sighted ruler when in January 1601, in the absence of her husband (who was in Reggio) the heavily pregnant Duchess took the position of Regent.
 During this time she stopped the attempts of the Podesta and Judge of Modena to deprive her of the government.
-However, Virginia was unable to control her unpredictable anger fits: when in March 1608 her confessor, the Jesuit Jerome Bondinari claimed that she was possessed by the devil, the Duchess violently attacked him with shouts and nearly beat him to death with a stick.
-After this, exorcism sessions were held in her, during which it became clear that Virginia's mental illness was caused by the fact that she was married against her will, and worsened due to the infidelities of her husband.
-The attempts of expulsion the demons in her finally originated that Virginia became completely insane.
-She only recovered her sense on the day of her death; in her deathbed, she blessed all her children and died peacefully.
+However, Virginia was unable to control her unpredictable anger fits: when in March 1608 her confessor, the Jesuit Jerome Bondinari, claimed that she was possessed by the devil, the Duchess attacked him violently with shouts and nearly beat him to death with a stick.
+After this, exorcism sessions were held to cure her, during which it became clear that Virginia's having married against her will set off her mental illness and it worsened due to the infidelities of her husband.
+The attempts to expel the demons in her ultimately caused Virginia to become completely insane.
+She only recovered her sense on the day of her death; on her deathbed, she blessed all her children and died peacefully.

-Virginia died on 15 January 1615 in Modena aged 46; there were rumors that she was poisoned by her husband.
-The memorial service, who was held on 27 February at Modena Cathedral was celebrated by the Jesuit Agostino Mascardi.
+Virginia died on 15 January 1615 in Modena aged 46; there were rumors that her husband poisoned her.
+The memorial service took place on 27 February at Modena Cathedral and celebrated by the Jesuit Agostino Mascardi.
 She was buried in the crypt of the House of Este in the Church of St. Vincent in Modena.